Stefanius67/XFPDF/readme.md

 this package contains a modified version of FPDF (based on Version 1.82 from 2019-12-07) with following changes:
 - PHP 7.4 typehinting
+- integrated the bookmark extension from http://www.fpdf.org/
 - phpDoc comments (content from the FPDF-Manual at http://www.fpdf.org/)
-- PSR coding style
+- PSR coding style (camel case methods, spacing, indentation, brackets)
-- contains the bookmark extension
+- namespace for PSR-4 autoloading
+- some fixes according to phpStan/scrutinizer inspections

 ## Overview